micksatana/pz-mod-protein-shake/README.md

 - Medium in calories and high protein, maintain current weight, preventing fatigue.
 - Provides hydration, making it a great alternative to water.

-## Integration with Existing Mechanics
+## Spawning Areas

-- Can be found in gyms, supermarkets, pharmacies, and kitchens.
+- Can be found in crats, lockers, gyms, supermarkets, and kitchens.

 ## Note